sales-imp/conversion-tracking/README.md

 conversion-tracking
 ===================

-[IMPORTANT] This script only works if javascript is enabled in the shop footer.
+[IMPORTANT] This script only works if javascript is enabled in checkout.
 This won't have an effect as long as js was not manually activated by someone from Spreadshirt Sales-Imp.

 Shop Footer JS code to collect adobe omniture data on the checkout page and transform it into universal analytics (google), adwords conversion tracking (google) and facebook tracking.
 You'll need to replace some placeholders with your tracking IDs.